Indian Patent Office: Patent administration

 The patent office is headquartered at Kolkata with branches in Chennai, New Delhi and Mumbai, but the office of the CGPDTM is in Mumbai.
 The office of the Patent Information System and National Institute for Intellectual Property Management is at Nagpur.
 The Controller General (CG), who supervises the administration of the Patents Act, the Designs Act, and the Trade Marks Act, also advises the Government on matters relating to these subjects.
 Shri.
-Unnat P. Pandit is the current CG and took charge on April 2022.
+Unnat P. Pandit is the current CG and took charge in April 2022.
 Under the office of CGPDTM, a Geographical Indications Registry has been established in Chennai to administer the Geographical Indications of Goods (Registration and Protection) Act, 1999.

+The Indian Patent Office has 667 Group A Gazetted officers, out of which 526 Patent Examiners, 97 Assistant Controllers, 42 Deputy Controllers, 1 Joint Controller, and 1 Senior Joint Controller, all of whom operate from four branches.

+Officer' Cadre of Indian Patent Office :